duglin/helloworld/README.md

 This repo contains the source code, tools and instructions for a demo that shows using Knative on the
-(IBM Cloud Kubernetes Service)[https://cloud.ibm.com].
+[IBM Cloud Kubernetes Service](https://cloud.ibm.com).
 You can pretty easily convert it to work on other platforms.
 The main reasons behind this
 are:
 - for me to learn more about Knative